MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/docker.md

     ```

 > [!NOTE]
-> Tasks may depend on executables that your container is expected to provide.
+> Tasks might depend on executables that your container is expected to provide.
 > For instance, you must add the `zip` and `unzip` packages
 > to the `RUN apt-get` command in order to run the `ArchiveFiles` and `ExtractFiles` tasks.